blazethablunt/VeroDesigner/README.md

 Vero Designer has no external dependencies.

-You can [Download](https://github.com/blazethablunt/VeroDesigner/releases/download/v1.3.0/Vero_Designer_1.3.0.html) the HTML file and run it completely offline in your web browser.
+You can [Download](https://github.com/blazethablunt/VeroDesigner/releases/download/v1.4.0/Vero_Designer_1.4.0.html) the HTML file and run it completely offline in your web browser.

 ---

 ## What's New
-### Version 1.3.0
+### Version 1.4.0

-* Added tubes
-* Added MOSFETs
+* Added an option to move edge connections
+* Added cycling component models and types using mouse scroll wheel when drawing (Op-amps and transistors only)
-* Added settings
+* Added optional smaller components in schematic view
-* Added 'change net color' option
+* Added "Show pin numbers" option
-* Added component count
+* Added live component count
-* Added estimated board size
-* Added resize board from all sides
-* Added themes
-* Added color customization
-* Added vero grid
-* Added zoom in & zoom out shortcuts (W - zoom in, Q - zoom out)
+* Moved text labels closer to the component when vertical
-* Added full screen button
+* Added new transistors
-* Added mouse scroll button navigation
+* Added new ICs
-* Added option to 'verify' layouts
+* Added trimpot types
-* Added creator name
+* Added adjustable pin space on "Other ICs"
-* Added daisy IC (under "Other IC's")
+* Added "Other ICs" to auto describe
-* Moved critical errors to status bar
-* Fixed 'Auto-describe' not describing input connected through potentiometer
+* Fixed "generated layout" data not being reset after closing project
-* Fixed 2SK30A pinout and package orientation
-* Fixed common wiring issues
-* Reduced interactive area around component pins
+* Changed regulator UI to transistor UI